fpgaminer/preserve/crypto-spec.md

 ## Overview

-The goals of Preserve's cryptography:

- * Protect the privacy and safety of users.
- * Be simple.
- * Require as little trust as possible.

-Speed comes secondary to these primary goals; we often opt for security at the cost of speed.
-Simple constructions are easier to implement with less bugs, and easier to audit.
-Simple implementations are often chosen at the cost of speed.

 The current system provides the following (as long as your keys are safe):

  * The contents of your backups cannot be read by attackers, even if your backups are stolen/leaked.